 "In parts, totally different from anything I've taken part in before and therefore fascinating and enjoyable."

-- Dr Anne Emerson (contact for academic enquiries)
+- Dr. Anne Emerson (contact for academic inquiries)

 - 200 years of experience in the field of education

 - 4th in the UK and 22nd worldwide for education in the QS World University Rankings by Subject 2017

 - 3rd in the UK in the latest Research Excellence Framework, with 84% of our research considered world-leading or internationally excellent